Find this article at:

 Palaima: “Home, where they take you in, no matter your challenges”

 Thomas G. Palaima, REGULAR CONTRIBUTOR

-Palaima is a classics professor at the University of Texas; email@example.com
+Palaima is professor of classics at the University of Texas at Austin: email@example.com.